Nav-SCOPE: Swarm Robot Cooperative Perception and Coordinated Navigation: Formulation of Nav-SCOPE

+They are connections among robots that deliver information flow, regulate swarm coordination, and achieve path optimization.
+Robots observe their neighbors within the FOV in an ad-hoc way, so we define the interaction field only exerted from local observed neighbors.
+In Nav-SCOPE, robot connectivity is time-varying according to the visibility and distances of neighboring robots.
+Consider a robot $R_a$ with its neighbor $R_i$.
+Consequently, the influence of neighbor \(R_i\) is closely related to its observation features $\Sigma_i$ and their relative distances \( \|\vec{r}_{ai}\| \).
+The potential \( V_{ai} \) of the interaction combines the effect of coordination convergence $V^{att}_{ai}$ and collision avoidance $V^{rep}_{ai}$ \cite{Social1995}:

-where \( V^{att}_{ai} \) and \( V^{rep}_{ai} \) represent the attractive and repulsive potentials, respectively.
-When the distance between agents is very close, the force manifests as repulsion, which rapidly decays to zero as \(\left\|\vec{r}_{ai} \right\|\) increases.
-Then, the force transitions to attraction, and finally slowly decays to zero as \(\left\|\vec{r}_{ai} \right\|\) further increases.
-To achieve this effect, we model the attractive potential with an exponential kernel and the repulsive potential with an inverse proportional kernel, given by:
+To achieve coordination over a moderate distance and implement avoidance when robots are in close proximity, we model the attractive potential with an exponential kernel and the repulsive potential with an inverse proportional kernel: